 Between the mercenaries and the platform, some yards between the first row of mercenaries and the platform, there was a table of sorts, formed of planks mounted on two trestles.
-On this table, by two men, there was placed a small, apparently quite heavy, ironbound coffer.
+On this table, by two men, there was placed a small, apparently quite heavy, iron-bound coffer.
 A fellow of the Pani opened the lid, let it fall back, and, with two hands, lifted tarn disks above the coffer, better than a foot or so, and then opened his hands and let them spill back into the container.
 He did this several times.
 The sun caught the falling, showering metal, again and again, and it was as a rainfall of gold.
 One could easily hear the weight of the falling metal, even yards away.
 I had little doubt that there was not one fellow there at the river's edge who might not kill for even one of those prizes.
 There were many markets in which even one of those coins might purchase a tarn, five kaiila, ten lovely slaves.
-Many Goreaus had never touched such a coin let alone owned one Outand had never whence such a cont, it alone owned one.
+Many Goreans had never touched such a coin, let alone owned one.